 A Sexual Assault Referral Centre (SARC) is a special facility where recent victims of rape or sexual assault can receive immediate help and support.
 This includes access to a forensic medical examination, which is carried out by an experienced and qualified doctor, and the opportunity to speak to the Police about what has happened to them if the client wishes to do so.
 SARC clients also receive help and advice from one of our Crisis Workers who can offer to support them and stay with them throughout the process.

 In 2005 New Pathways opened our first SARC at Willow House in Merthyr Tydfil.
 This was the first SARC to be opened in Wales and the first anywhere in the UK which was managed by a non statutory agency.
 The opening of Merthyr Tydfil SARC represented a major step forward and provided the opportunity for numerous agencies to work together in partnership and develop vastly improved services for victims in Wales.
-We have since opened a further 3 SARCs in Risca (nr Newport), Swansea and Carmarthen.
-Our SARC services can be accessed 24 hours a day, every day of the year including all public holidays.
+We have since opened a further 5 SARCs in Risca (nr Newport), Swansea, Carmarthen, Bow Street (nr Aberystwyth) and Newtown.
+Our SARC services can be accessed by calling us to make an appointment to self-refer at any time, every day of the year including all public holidays.